practicusai/docs/docs/advanced.md

 Reorder_Columns([column name], [another column name], ..)
 ```

 All new columns are appended to the end of the data set by default.
 Reorder_Columns command changes the order of the columns.
-Pelase note that since this command has to create a new data set internally, inplace=True updates for apply_changes() will not work. inplace=False is the default behaviour for apply_changes() function.
+Please note that since this command has to create a new data set internally, inplace=True updates for apply_changes() will not work. inplace=False is the default behaviour for apply_changes() function.

 Example: